fyre-0/r-IGCSEBot/README.md

 r/IGCSE Bot is a Python Discord Bot primarly developed for the [r/IGCSE Discord Community](https://discord.gg/igcse) but also used by 100+ other servers.
 This bot provides a rep system & leaderboard, server suggestions voting, keyword auto-replies, moderation actions automatically updating your logging channel, reaction roles, and more!

 The `v1.0` version of this bot rolled into use on July 5, 2021 and has come a long way since.
-The bot is currently hosted on the Heroku cloud platform.
+The bot is currently hosted on Oracle Cloud Infrastructure.

 [Add r/IGCSE Bot to your Discord Server](https://discord.com/api/oauth2/authorize?client_id=861445044790886467&permissions=8&scope=bot).